projectcalico/calico/v2.0/getting-started/kubernetes/installation/aws.md

     cd calico/{{page.version}}/getting-started/kubernetes/installation

-Find your CoreOS stable HVM image for your region and store it as an environment variable.
+Find your CoreOS Container Linux stable HVM image for your region and store it as an environment variable.
 You can find the full list of available images on [the CoreOS website](https://coreos.com/os/docs/latest/booting-on-ec2.html).

 ```shell